Stuyk/athena-docs-latest/docs/api-server/events/player.md

 ```

-**Usage:** `ATHENA_EVENTS_VEHICLE.DESPAWNED`
+**Usage:** `ATHENA_EVENTS_PLAYER.DIED`

+* DIED -> When a player has died.
+* DROPPED_ITEM -> When a player drops an item.
-* DESPAWNED -> When a vehicle is despawned.
+* ENTERED_INTERIOR -> When a player enters an interior through the Interior plugin.
-* ENGINE_STATE_CHANGE -> When a vehicle is turned on or off.
+* LEFT_INTERIOR -> When a player leaves an interior through the Interior plugin.
-* LOCK_STATE_CHANGE -> When a vehicle's lock state has changed.
+* PURCHASED_VEHICLE -> When a player has purchased a vehicle through the Dealership plugin.
-* REPAIRED -> When a vehicle is repaired.
+* SELECTED_CHARACTER -> When a player has selected a character.
-* SPAWNED -> When a vehicle is spawned from a garage, or anywhere else.
+* SPAWNED -> When a player has respawned.
+* TOGGLED_INTERIOR_LOCK -> When a player triggers an interior lock through the Interior plugin.
-* DISTANCE_TRAVELED -> When a vehicle has moved some distance.
-Third argument is distance count.
+* EQUIPPED_WEAPON -> When a player has equipped a weapon.
-* DESTROYED -> When a vehicle is blown up, destroyed, etc.
+* UNEQUIPPED_WEAPON -> When a player removes a weapon equip.

 ## trigger